Protein Structure Prediction

 Introduction: From Grand Challenge to Routine Input

 December 2020, CASP14 (online): John Moult announces that AlphaFold 2 has achieved a median backbone accuracy of ~1 Å on the hardest free-modeling targets in the biennial Critical Assessment of protein Structure Prediction.
 The previous best on the same scale was several times worse.
-The protein-folding grand challenge, set 50 years earlier, is: in the sense Moult and others meant it: solved for most cases (Jumper et al., 2021).
+By the operational definition Moult and others used, the protein-folding grand challenge was solved for most cases (Jumper et al., 2021).

 May 2024: AlphaFold 3 extends prediction to nucleic acids, ions, small-molecule ligands, and modified residues using a diffusion-based generative architecture (Abramson et al., 2024).
 Initial release is a web server with limits and without training code.